Blackhead extraction

 - permanent scars,

-- difficult-to-remove discoloration,
+- difficult-to-remove discolorations,

 - manual skin cleansing,

-- cavitational peeling,
+- cavitation peeling,

 - diamond microdermabrasion,